daussho/0storage/README.md

-# 0storage
+# RestDB
-A dead simple storage for prototyping
+A rest interface for SleekDB